writerDeck

 Freewrite Digital Typewriter

 $649 USD - The big dog, and priced as such.
 These things are solid chunks of aluminum with an e-ink screen, mechanical keyboard, and automatic syncing over wifi.
 People tend to love or hate it, mainly due to the latency inherent to an e-ink screen and the lack of arrow keys.
 The newest (Gen 3) model has a cursor and hot-keys for WASD arrow keys.
-I have one and love it.

 Freewrite Traveler